Staying empowered can help you continue moving forward

 Day-by-Day is the Myositis Way!

-Continue to move forward in life
+Continue to move forward!

 Having a positive attitude when dealing with Myositis is essential.
 During those dark moments when life seems to be falling apart, it is important to remember that you control your own emotions.
-No matter where you are in your journey with Myositis, or other chronic illness, remember you still have control over how you cope with your emotions and physical symptoms.
+No matter where you are in your journey with Myositis, or another chronic illness, remember you still have control over how you cope with your emotions and physical symptoms.
 Here are a few tools to help you stay positive.

 Feeling sorry: In order to stay optimistic, you must be able to acknowledge your personal frustration and fear.
 Sometimes giving a name to the emotions we are feeling helps us move forward.
 Allowing ourselves to have a “pity party” is not a bad idea as long as we keep it short.
-Allot five to ten minutes each day to scream, cry, and feel sorry for yourself, then move forward by taking proactive steps.
+Allow five to ten minutes each day to scream, cry, and feel sorry for yourself, then move forward by taking proactive steps.

 Journaling for gratitude: Even in the midst of misery and heartache, good things happen.
 Keep a journal that focuses on the brighter moments of the day.
 Start by writing three positive things for every negative comment.
 It can be as simple as a stranger smiling at you, watching your favorite TV show, or having a scoop of your favorite ice cream—all that matters is that it sparked a happy emotion.